biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

-<p>Before I do the plots of the states containing the largest population  growth, and loss as it turns out, I haven't had any names of the  counties on the plots.
-I have looked at doing it on a lower 48 states scale, and the counties  are too close together to view the names, so I will do it only  for the single state plotting. </p>
+Before I do the plots of the states containing the largest population  growth, and loss as it turns out, I haven't had any names of the
+counties on the plots.
+I have looked at doing it on a lower 48 states scale, and the counties  are too close together to view the names, so I will do it only  for the single state plotting.

-<p>Names, each graph had no names on it, I didn’t know what I was  looking at, unless I recognized the state, and then I had no idea what  the individual counties were.
+Names, each graph had no names on it, I didn’t know what I was  looking at, unless I recognized the state, and then I had no idea what
+the individual counties were.
 I titled each graph with the name of the  state.
-I still wasn’t happy though, I needed to put a name to each  county to clarify the data. </p>
+I still wasn’t happy though, I needed to put a name to each
+county to clarify the data.

-<p>This turned out to be the  most difficult process for me, and I thought I had broken the code a few  times.
+This turned out to be the  most difficult process for me, and I thought I had broken the code a few  times.
 I got to the point where I didn’t know how I was going to finish  and make the most of what I had.
 I had the county names to go with the  populations, and the differences in populations.
-I needed a way to place  these names on my graph to clarify what was what.  </p>
+I needed a way to place  these names on my graph to clarify what was what.

-<p>I found  tutorial after tutorial after tutorial, non of them worked, I didn’t  want to do something with out complete clarity.
+I found  tutorial after tutorial after tutorial, non of them worked, I didn’t  want to do something with out complete clarity.
 I came close to  scrapping my work, and picking different data.
 I was working with the  example of the fourth or fifth tutorial, when I saw a glimmer of hope.
 I  saw a graph with all the counties mapped onto the entire United  States.
-I was so happy, and thought my struggle was over, turns out I  had a long way to go.</p>
+I was so happy, and thought my struggle was over, turns out I  had a long way to go.

-<p>The problem with the code was it took  forever to run.
+The problem with the code was it took  forever to run.
 I left it for over an hour and nothing finished, I went  back to my thoughts of scrapping it and doing something easier.
-It was  late, I was getting tired, I wanted to give up.</p>
+It was  late, I was getting tired, I wanted to give up.

-<p>I kept at it.
+I kept at it.
 I  decided to break it down into the pieces that made sense to me.
 Then I  found the problem, the tutorial I was using had a few data points, and  used a text processing library to enhance the text further.
 I commented  it out, and crisis averted.
+Now
-Now I faced another issue.
+I faced another issue.
 The counties  weren’t large enough to fit the text in them displaying the entire USA, I  tried resizing the font, resizing the figure size, there were still too  many to display in the given space.
-The only thing I had accomplished  doing was muddling up the graph of the Lower 48 states.</p>
+The only thing I had accomplished  doing was muddling up the graph of the Lower 48 states.

-<p>I wasn’t  dishearted though, There wasn’t enough room on the graph to  display the county names on the entire map.
-I changed some  things around and added more functions, These new functions took  labeling to the individual state levels, and things looked Beautiful.</p>
+I wasn’t  dishearted though, There wasn’t enough room on the graph to  display the county names on the entire map.
+I changed some
+things around and added more functions, These new functions took  labeling to the individual state levels, and things looked Beautiful.

-<p>I will go through the process of plotting a state map, and have the names on it.</p>
+I will go through the process of plotting a state map, and have the names on it.

-<p>** Also note the functions are designed to work with the merged dataframe**</p>
+** Also note the functions are designed to work with the merged dataframe**

 ```python